Mozart4242/SIEMELK/README.md

 - Adding ability to add replicas to your Elasticsearch form web
 - Adding Message Queuing – Kafka
 - Adding OpenCTI integration

+## Contribution
+If you see any bug or have something to improve SIEMELK please file an issue.